Song of China: Plot

 A successful businessman (Zheng Junli) returns to his family home to be with his dying father.
 On his deathbed, the father imparts final wisdom to his son, urging him to extend the love and devotion he shows to his family toward serving the greater good of society.
 The father’s dying wish is for his son to use his wealth and position to help others, particularly the poor and disadvantaged.

 Inspired by his father’s teachings, the businessman decides to honor this request by relocating his extended family from their comfortable urban life to the countryside.
 There, he establishes a school for impoverished children who cannot afford education, as well as a sanctuary for elderly people who have no family to care for them.
 His goal is to create a model community based on traditional Confucian values of filial piety, education, and social responsibility.
 However, his adult children, accustomed to the conveniences and entertainment of city life, resist this dramatic change.
 They find rural life boring and restrictive compared to the modern pleasures of urban society.
 Despite their father’s attempts to instill the same values that his own father had taught him, the children rebel against these traditional teachings and eventually abandon the countryside to return to the city.
 Left behind but undeterred, the businessman continues his philanthropic work, maintaining the school and sanctuary according to his father’s wishes.
 When his wayward children eventually return home, having perhaps learned from their experiences in the city, he receives them with patience and understanding.
 Following the cycle of wisdom passed down through generations, he offers them the same counsel his own father had given him, hoping that they too will eventually embrace the Confucian ideals of duty, compassion, and service to others.

-The film concludes with the wayward children eventually returning home, where their father welcomes them back with patience and understanding.
-Following the cycle of wisdom passed down through generations, he offers them the same counsel his own father had given him, hoping that they too will eventually embrace the Confucian ideals of duty and service to others.
 The businessman’s grandchildren show more receptiveness to these traditional teachings than their parents had initially demonstrated, suggesting the continuing transmission of moral values across generations.